 - Any one of: armdrag, hiptoss, etc.

-We’ll painstakingly go over each movement.
+We’ll painstakingly teach you each movement.
 We’ll stress safety, fluidity, economy of motion, realism, intensity, sound, etc. It will probably take several sessions for you to perform the universal with a fair amount of aptitude.

 We believe it’s important to teach these most basic of fundamentals together as part of “a spot” (i.e., a sequence of moves) so students are immediately introduced to pro wrestling moves in a holistic manner, and are made to perform them in a way those moves are expected to be performed in an actual match.